Reggie Collier: Birmingham Stallions

-Collier was selected by the Birmingham Stallions of the United States Football League in the first round (third overall) of the 1983 USFL Draft.
+Collier was selected by the Birmingham Stallions of the United States Football League in the first round (third overall) of the 1983 USFL draft.
 He injured his hip in the season opener and started being platooned with Bob Lane.
 He suffered a season ending knee injury in the tenth game, after registering 5 starts, 604 passing yards, one touchdown, 253 rushing yards and 4 rushing touchdowns.
-It was later known that after being separated from the team, he started drinking and using drugs.

 On January 12, 1984, the team signed quarterback Cliff Stoudt and traded Collier to the Washington Federals in exchange for a number one draft choice (#1 Jerry Rice) and the rights to center Joel Hilgenberg.

 Washington Federals / Orlando Renegades

 In 1984, he was being platooned with Mike Hohensee during the pre-season, until he was relegated to the backup position after the opening game of the season.

 In 1985, the team moved to Orlando and was renamed as the Orlando Renegades.
 The owner chose not to retain Howard Schnellenberger and asked Lee Corso to take over as the head coach.
 He would name Collier the starter at quarterback in the fifth game of the season, after being limited with a finger injury early in the year.
-He finished with a 5-13 record, 229 of 427 attempts for 2,578 passing yards, 606 rushing yards, 13 passing touchdowns, 12 rushing touchdowns (including 2 runs of 63 and 71 yards) and 16 interceptions.
+He finished with a 5–13 record, 229 of 427 attempts for 2,578 passing yards, 606 rushing yards, 13 passing touchdowns, 12 rushing touchdowns (including 2 runs of 63 and 71 yards) and 16 interceptions.
 In the last six games, he passed for 8 touchdowns and 4 interceptions.
 He had his best passing game as a professional against the Tampa Bay Bandits, making 17 out of 30 passes for 214 yards, 3 touchdowns and one interception.
 Against the Jacksonville Bulls, he rushed for 171 yards and 4 touchdowns, setting pro football single-game rushing records for a quarterback.

 In his USFL career, he recorded 358 out of 695 attempts for 4,151 passing yards, 20 passing touchdowns, 35 interceptions, 155 carries for 1,033 rushing yards, a 6.7 yard per carry average and 17 rushing touchdowns.